Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/Solidity-Guide-For-Beginners/SimpleCount.md

 4. **Deploy the Contract**:
    - Click the "Deploy" button in Remix.
 This will create an instance of your contract on the Ethereum blockchain.
-   - Use an Ethereum virtual machine (VM) environment account with at least 100 ethers to cover gas fees.
+   - Use an Ethereum virtual machine (VM) environment account with 100 ethers to cover gas fees.

 5. **Transaction Confirmation**:
    - Upon successful deployment, you will receive a transaction hash as confirmation.